Program Starts Annually in September

 The Santa Fe Culinary Academy’s one-year Professional Culinary Program is designed to prepare students for a future in the food service industry.
 Our approach embraces relevant, long-standing methodology and classical French technique as a foundation for modern procedures.
 Contemporary practices and a holistic approach to prevailing food trends informs our unique curriculum.
 Our program is based on the principle of ‘learning by doing.’
-Our low student to teacher ratio allows for a lot of one-on-one work with our instructors.
+Our low student to teacher ratio (no more than 12:1) and small classes allow for a lot of one-on-one work with our instructors.
 A student’s week consists of demonstrations, hands-on labs, and externship modules, working on and off-site.
 Throughout the program students work in nearly every capacity within a modern food service operation.

 The First Rotation introduces the fundamentals of pastry, garde manger, and à la carte cookery as participants move into the laboratory kitchens and continue their hands-on training.

 The Second Rotationfocuses on running the student restaurant, “The Guesthouse.”
 Each student rotates through the four departments: À la Carte, Garde Manger, Pastry, and Dining Room, where they are responsible for all aspects of the restaurant’s operations and lunch service.